renepickhardt/generalized-language-modeling-toolkit/README.md

 We tried to avoid frequent disc hits.
 Still the programm will execute much faster if you store your data on a Solid State disk.

 ## Download the test data sets
+you need to have a file called `normalized.txt` which serves as your input.
+This file should contain one sentence per line.
+You will learn language models based on this file.

 Please refere to http://glm.rene-pickhardt.de/data in order to download preprocessed and formatted data sets.

 If you whish to parse the data yourself (e.g. because you want to use a newer wikipedia dump) refer to https://github.com/mkrnr/lexer-parser

 ## Processing pipeline of the GLM toolkit:

+you have to start with a file called `normalized.txt` which has to be stored in your data directory (according to `config.txt`). `mvn.sh` will compile the program and start the flow of the following steps (which can be configured by switching the fields ind `config.txt` from `true` to `false`)

 * splitting `normalized.txt` to `training.txt` and `testing.txt` according to the datasplit parameters in `config.txt`
 * building a wordindex `index.txt` this index is used to split the language models into files of equal size
 * creating absolute counts and continuation counts in the directories `absolute` and `continuation`